 - Oregon: $99,978 Verdict.
-Plaintiff is traveling on an off-ramp in front of defendant’s vehicle.
-Plaintiff stops her vehicle at a stop sign.
-She inches out to look at traffic, and defendant’s vehicle strikes the rear of her vehicle.
+The plaintiff is traveling on an off-ramp in front of the defendant’s vehicle.
+The plaintiff stops her vehicle at a stop sign.
+She inches out to look at traffic, and the defendant’s vehicle strikes the rear of her vehicle.
 The plaintiff suffers a left shoulder injury requiring surgery as a result, as well as thoracic and lumbar sprains.
 The defendant is insured by GEICO, and ordered to pay $74,978 in medical expenses, $20,000 in lost wages, and $5,000 in non-economic damages to the plaintiff.

 - Oregon: $75,000 Verdict.
 A woman is making a left turn from the center lane of a street to turn into a driveway.
 While she is waiting to execute her turn, another vehicle enters the lane of traffic and collides with her.
 The woman has a neck injury and herniated cervical disc that will require surgery in addition to headaches.
 She settles a claim against the other driver for their $25,000 policy limits, and then brings a claim against her insurer, GEICO, to recover underinsured motorist benefits.
 A jury awards her $75,000.

 - Oregon: $23,120 Verdict.
-Plaintiff’s vehicle is traveling in the far left lane when defendant is operating their vehicle in the far left lane.
-Defendant makes a lane change, but strikes the vehicle in between plaintiff’s and his, pushing it into plaintiff’s vehicle.
+The plaintiff’s vehicle is traveling in the far left lane when the defendant is operating their vehicle in the far left lane.
+Defendant makes a lane change, but strikes the vehicle in between the plaintiff’s and his, pushing it into the plaintiff’s vehicle.
 The plaintiff sustains back injuries, lumbar strains, and a left knee contusion.
 The defendant’s insurance company, GEICO, pays the jury’s verdict against the defendant, which included $2,900 in economic damages and $20,220 in non-economic damages.